stephanspiegel/kraftwerk.nvim/Readme.md

 Run the visual selection as Anonymous Apex.
 The result log will be opened in its own buffer.

+#### :ForceApexUnstack

+Take the visual selection and try to parse quickfix items from it.
+You could use this to get the quickfix populated from an Apex log that contains a stacktrace.

 ## Goes well with

 ### Apex Language Server